 Not only can CNVR help in reducing the stray population but it also can prevent rabies through vaccination (Taylor et al., 2017).
 The Rabies vaccination program by WHO caused rabies rates to drop by 93 percent (Frerking, 2018).
 CNVR has successfully controlled stray populations and rabies in much of the developed world but is often perceived as too costly or insufficiently effective for resource-constrained regions with an abundance of stray dogs.

-However, this perception is perhaps missing context.
-For example, in Bangladesh, the average cost for vaccinating dogs is around $3 per dog while the treatment cost for human rabies is $32 to $92 per person (Jefferson & Lovsin, 2020).
+per dog while the treatment cost for human rabies is to per person (Jefferson & Lovsin, 2020).
 Since 2011, Bangladesh has replaced mass culling with large-scale vaccination programs.
 Within the first three years of implementing the vaccination policy, human deaths due to rabies fell by 50% (WHO, 2014).

 Implementing an effective CNVR policy will require a great deal of coordination between the provincial government and local stakeholders, like veterinarians, shelters, and NGOs.
 The government will further need to commit both to ending dog culling practices and setting high penalties for animal abuse, as CNVR has shown more favorable results in countries with strong animal protection laws (Salgirli et al., 2019).